Herest/XalDigitalChallenge/README.md

 > HTTP://18.223.32.201:4000/users/<int:id>

 ### Update a user by ID
 Similarly, this is its POST equivalent method that updates a specific user using its id values, that needs to be known beforehand.
 A JSON file with the desired updated values is needed.
+This method also checks if state value is string and has length 2
 > HTTP://18.223.32.201:4000/users/<int:id>
 > Example of JSON
 > > {first_name:<A_FIRST_NAME>,